Fairness of ChatGPT: Experimental Settings

 \textbf{Heart Disease}\footnote{\url{https://archive.ics.uci.edu/ml/datasets/heart+disease}}: The data contains the presence of heart disease of patients with their symptoms.
 The database contains 76 features of 303 patients, among which a subset of 14 most informative features are used by almost all published works for heart disease prediction~\citep{UCI-Heart-Disease}.
 We follow the previous works to predict if the heart disease is presence or absence for a patient with the 14 features \citep{UCI-Heart-Disease}.
 Gender (Male or Female) is employed as the sensitive feature for fairness evaluation.

-We randomly split all datasets into training set (70\%) and testing set (30\%).
-The training set is for training small models and providing in-context examples for the large model, while the testing set is for evaluating all models.
 For the PISA dataset, we clean the dataset through removing missing values and perform experiments on the cleaned version of this dataset which contains 3404 instances \citep{le2023evaluation}.
 For COMPAS, we follow the analysis notebook in the original dataset GitHub\footnote{\url{https://github.com/propublica/compas-analysis/blob/master/Compas\%20Analysis.ipynb}} to remove missing data and filter the underlying data from Broward county to include only those rows that represent people who had either recidivated in two years or had at least two years outside of a correctional facility.
 The German Credit and Heart Disease datasets are not pre-processed.